Excellent

 Find the right provider for the right ADHD medication on Klarity

 If you’re looking for guidance on whether Vyvanse or Strattera is right for treating your ADHD, providers on Klarity are here to help.
 On Klarity, you can find board-certified healthcare providers qualified to diagnose and treat ADHD.
-Schedule an appointment with an ADHD healthcare provider today.
-Appointments are often available in as little as 24 hours.
+Schedule an appointment with an ADHD healthcare provider today to find out which ADHD medication, if any, is right for you.
+Appointments are often available in as little as 24 hours.*

 Frequently asked questions about Strattera vs Vyvanse